A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Carbocations are positively charged carbon ions that are highly reactive.
-They are formed when a carbon atom loses an electron.
-Carbocations are important intermediates in many organic reactions, and their stability and reactivity are influenced by a variety of factors.
+Carbocations are positively charged carbon ions that are highly reactive intermediates in many organic reactions.
+Their stability and reactivity are influenced by factors such as the number and type of alkyl groups attached to the positively charged carbon.

 Procedure

-1. In a test tube, dissolve 1 mL of tert-butyl chloride in 5 mL of dichloromethane.
+1. In a fume hood, carefully dissolve 1 mL of tert-butyl chloride in 5 mL of dichloromethane in a test tube.
+(Dichloromethane is a volatile organic compound; use appropriate safety precautions.)

-2. Add 1 drop of concentrated sulfuric acid to the solution.
+2. Slowly and carefully add 1 drop of concentrated sulfuric acid to the solution.
+(Concentrated sulfuric acid is corrosive; handle with extreme caution and appropriate personal protective equipment.)

-4. After the reaction is complete, add 1 mL of water to the test tube.
+4. After the reaction appears complete (allow sufficient time for reaction to proceed), carefully add 1 mL of water to the test tube.
+(Add slowly to avoid splashing.)

 Observations